NewAtoms/howwehavebeensavingtheplanetthisweek.com/newsletters/2016-02-01-good-planet-news.md

 * More and more countries preserve their waters.
 This year, ocean of [the size of Texas](http://bit.ly/1Tvi7bd) was preserved!

 * 2015 was also the beginning of the end of the car.
-More and more car companies are going electric, even new brands emerged.
-[Increasing number](http://www.bikeleague.org/commutingdata) of people riding their bikes 🚲.
+More and more car companies are going electric and new brands emerged.
+[An increasing number](http://www.bikeleague.org/commutingdata) of people cycle🚲 to work.
 Young people decrease their car interest and make different choices when it comes to 'buying their freedom'.

 * The renewable energy economy is growing faster than hummingbirds can flap their wings and the prices of clean energy are dropping like Skrillex drops his bass 💥.